-You may have heard about a new study condemning a Paleo-style, high-fat, low-carb (HFLC) diet.
-Reports like this one have been popping up, and most of them offer the same takeaway message: HFLC diets don’t actually work.
-A new study has shown that they cause obesity and other health problems.
+You may have heard about a study condemning a Paleo-style, high-fat, low-carb (HFLC) diet.
+Reports like of the diet have the same takeaway message: HFLC diets don’t actually work.
+A study has shown that they cause obesity and other health problems.
 The consensus seems to be that celebrities and charlatans drive the success of HFLC dieting, and if you value your health you should stick with a low-fat diet.

 The authors fed mice one of two diets:

 - A low-fat diet consisting of 70% carbohydrates, 20% protein, and 10% fat

 - A high-fat diet consisting of 6% carbohydrates, 13% protein, and 81% fat

 The mice fed the high-fat diet didn’t fare too well; they saw greater weight gain, decreased glucose tolerance, and more insulin resistance.
 Basically, they were in the fast lane to diabetes and obesity.

 But before you ditch fat and start upping your carbs, consider a few details about the study that many reports overlooked: